 Assists practitioner in identified patient procedures/treatments/examinations, (preparation, positioning, supplies, equipment).
 Proactively problem-solves and identifies solutions to barriers to safety.

 Appropriately obtains and manages specimens, including: labeling, form completion, transport to laboratories, and log maintenance.
 Performs quality control for waived testing.
-Acts as a trainer for new employee and extern orientation, and coordinates activities related to proficiency for these employees.

 Recognizes emergency situations and implements emergency procedures according to clinic guidelines.
 Administers first aid, CPR, and maintains emergency equipment and supplies.

 Provides appropriate patient education, health information materials and community resource lists as directed, and maintains educational supplies.
-Identifies patients need for additional information, and refers to appropriate healthcare resources.
+Identifies patient's need for additional information, and refers to appropriate healthcare resources.

 Perform injections, including but not limited to, flu, Hepatitis A, B, and C

-Administer breath tests and capsules
+Know how to administer breath tests and capsules

 Take pre-visit vitals, including but not limited to, weight, blood pressure, temperature